MinaHany/minahany.github.io/_posts/2018-11-07-macarius-harrowing-of-hell.md

 title:  "Macarius on the Harrowing of Hell"
 date:   2018-11-08
 categories: fathers easter scripture
+excerpt: |
+    Even if you haven’t read the *Macarian Homilies,* there’s a good chance you’ve come across this famous passage:

+    >   The heart itself is awesome but a small vessel, yet there also are dragons
+    >   and there are lions; there are poisonous beasts and all the treasures of
+    >   evil.
+And there are rough and uneven roads; there are precipices.
+But there
+    >   is also God, also the angels, the life and the kingdom, the light and the
+    >   Apostles, the treasures of grace – there are all things.

+    This is one of the most distinctive features of Macarius’ spiritual writings: his insistence each and every human heart is itself a battleground on which the whole story of salvation is played out.
 ---

 Even if you haven’t read the *Macarian Homilies,*[^1] there’s a good chance